dafny-lang/dafny/docs/HowToFAQ/Errors-Rewriter.md

 This error only occurs when using `dafny test`.
 That command executes all methods attributed with `{:test}`, but such test methods are limited to methods with only one output parameter.
-This is purely an implementation limitation.
+This is purely an implementation limitation. (cf. [Issue 3387](https://github.com/dafny-lang/dafny/issues/3387))

 <!-- ./DafnyCore/Resolver/ExpectContracts.cs-->